mF2C/mF2C/agent/docs/agent.md

     git clone https://github.com/mF2C/mF2C
     cd mF2C/agent
     ```
 2. Register a new user [here](http://dashboard.mf2c-project.eu:800/main.html).
+Validate the registration on the validation mail sent to the specified email.
 (Omitted if already registered.
 One user can have multiple agents.)
 3. Execute the `install.sh` script:

    ```bash